reportportal/docs/src/md/src/LogDataInReportPortal/index.md

-# Log data in Report Portal
+# Log Data in ReportPortal